DannyBlozrov/Linear-multi-arm-bandit/README.md

 ```
 ---
 ### 6. Run the simulation
-After installing the dependencies specified in `requirements.txt` and adjusting config.json(as explained at the bottom of the page) run:
+After installing the dependencies specified in `requirements.txt` run:
 ``` py main.py ```

 Enter the number of arm vectors, the dimension of each vector, the budget limit T and the number of simulations, or just press enter to skip and use default values (50,5,400,100)